check-spelling/check-spelling-docs/Event-descriptions.md

 * If you're using [0.0.24](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.24) you can try prerelease or the version after [0.0.24](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.24).
 * If you find one in a version after the fix for https://github.com/check-spelling/check-spelling/issues/85, please search for additional issues, and if you don't find one, please [file a ticket](https://github.com/check-spelling/check-spelling/issues/new).

+# binary-file

+When [[magic file detection|Feature: Detect binary files]] is enabled, some files may be identified as binaries and thus skipped.

+## Resolution

+* Add the files to `excludes.txt`.
+* Disable detection by using `use_magic_file: 0`.
+* If the file should not be identified as a binary file, please search for an issue, and if you don't find one, please [file a ticket](https://github.com/check-spelling/check-spelling/issues/new).